amnotafraid/MeanSeed/README.md

 While I was learning the MEAN stack, I worked through several tutorials.
 One tutorial that formed the basis for my development was [this one](https://www.gitbook.com/book/amnotafraid/i-mean-it/edit#) by J. Cole Morrison.
 He separated the client part, or the Angular part, from the server part, or the Node and Express part.

+The master branch of MeanSeed is like a foundation on which I can build other applications.

-What does this application do?
+What does this branch do?
 Not much.
-There is a form to register a user.
-The submit will encrypt the password and put it in a user database.
+If you were to get it out, build it, and execute it, you could find a registrations form to fill out.
+Clicking submit on the form will save the user information in a database and encrypt the password.

+I am writing a [book](https://www.gitbook.com/book/amnotafraid/i-mean-it/details) about adventures in developing on this foundation.
+Other branches of this repository are development steps that I mention in the book.

 <a id="build"></a>
 ##Build the Code [top](#top)
 Some version info: